 - that signatories receive feedback from which to learn and develop.

 New signatories don’t have to report in their first year, but we encourage them to do so they can learn the process.
-They can ask for their report to remain confidential.
+A new signatory can choose to report voluntarily during this grace period and can choose for their report to remain confidential.

 - acts as an accountability mechanism;

-- leads to the continuous improvement of your internal processes; and
+- leads to the continuous improvement of signatories’ internal processes; and

-- provides feedback so you can evaluate your progress.
+- provides feedback so signatories can evaluate their progress.

 How to report